 The world's shortest street is 6 centimetres long.
 It is in Scotland.

-On August 29, 1929 the Graf Zeppelin, a rigid airship (or dirigible), completed a historic flight around the world that included a nonstop leg from Friedrichshafen, Germany to Tokyo, Japan -- a distance of almost 7,000 miles.
+On August 29, 1929, the Graf Zeppelin, a rigid airship (or dirigible), completed a historic flight around the world that included a nonstop leg from Friedrichshafen, Germany to Tokyo, Japan—a distance of nearly 7,000 miles.
 The airship was 100 feet in diameter and 110 feet high, including the gondola bumpers.
-During its operating life from 1928 to 1937, the Graf Zeppelin made 590 flights, covering more than a million miles.
-A total of 13,100 passengers were carried without a single injury.
+During its operating life from 1928 to 1937, the Graf Zeppelin made 590 flights, travelling over a million miles in total.
+A total of 13,100 passengers were carried without any injuries. (source)

 On August 25, 1932, Amelia Earhart set three records for female flyers: the first non-stop U.S. crossing, the longest distance record, and a coast-to-coast record time. (source)

 Dr. Samuel Pierpoint Longley flew an unmanned, steam-driven aeroplane on May 6, 1896, a distance of over 3,000 feet.
 It could have flown a greater distance except that Langley had purposely limited its fuel supply so he could recover it.
 Hearing of this experiment, the United States Congress voted Langley $50,000 to build a manned flying machine.
 On two tests in 1903, the last slightly over a week before the Wright Brothers made their first flight, the plane failed to fly, not because of any defects in the plane but due to problems with the launch.
 Discouraged, ridiculed by the press, and with no more money, Langley gave up.
 He died three years later, a bitterly disappointed man.
 However, after his death, Glenn H. Curtiss refurbished his plane and flew it successfully, showing that his plane would have worked. (source)